-This MOU is at-will and may be modified by mutual consent of authorized officials from Beloit Parents as Teachers and the Mitchell County Health Department.
-This MOU shall become effective upon signature by the authorized officials from Beloit Parents as Teachers and the Mitchell County Health Department and will remain in effect until modified or terminated by any one of the partners by mutual consent.
-In the absence of mutual agreement by the authorized officials from Beloit Parents as Teachers and the Mitchell County Health Department, this MOU shall end effective upon written agreement to terminate MOU.
+This MOU is at-will and may be modified by mutual consent of authorized officials from Beloit Parents as Teachers and Heart Choices.
+This MOU shall become effective upon signature by the authorized officials from the Beloit Parents as Teachers and Heart Choices and will remain in effect until modified or terminated by any one of the partners by mutual consent.
+In the absence of mutual agreement by the authorized officials from Beloit Parents as Teachers and Heart Choices, this MOU shall end effective upon written agreement to terminate MOU.